RedDocMD/cork/README.md

 ## Usage

-Cork is a REPL calculator, so you can put in expressions and it displays the answer.
+Cork is normally a REPL calculator, so you can put in expressions and it displays the answer.
 A sample run goes like:

 ```text
 Welcome to cork - a calculator for hex-lovers!